-Abandoned trucks litter California highway as wildfire rages
+Fire roaring through Northern California triples in size

+About 45 miles of I-5 are closed in both directions.
+The blaze also delayed Amtrak's Coast Starlight service between Sacramento and Oregon.

 REDDING, Calif.
-(AP) — An explosive wildfire closed down dozens of miles of a major California freeway only weeks after a nearby blaze that left neighborhoods in ruins and killed eight people.
+(AP) — An explosive wildfire that closed down dozens of miles of a major California freeway nearly tripled in size overnight, just weeks after a nearby blaze that left neighborhoods in ruins and killed eight people, officials said Thursday.

-The Delta Fire erupted Wednesday afternoon and within hours had devoured nearly 8 square miles (21 square kilometers) of timber and brush on both sides of Interstate 5 near the Oregon state line.
+The fire that erupted Wednesday afternoon and devoured timber and brush on both sides of Interstate 5 near the Oregon state line had expanded to 23 square miles Thursday (60) square kilometers, prompting mandatory evacuations, the U.S. Forest Service said in a statement.
+That’s up from 8 square miles (21 square kilometers) burning on Wednesday

+Authorities did not say in the statement how many people were affected by the evacuation order, but the fire is in a rural area with scattered homes.

 The blaze was human-caused, fire officials said, but they didn’t indicate whether it was arson or accident.